2020 HRSM Distinguished Alumni and Friends of the College Award Recipients

 Sarah Olivia Haile, ‘13, Sport and Entertainment Management

 Sarah Haile is the recipient of the 2017 HRSM Distinguished Young Alumni Award.
-She
+She is

-with distinction and a B.A. in public relations.
+distinction and a B.A. in public relations.

 Haile is now the Motorsports marketing manager forComcast, where she is responsible for the day-to-day management and strategy of Comcast's

 NASCAR partnership, including its entitlement of the NASCAR XFINITY Series and its

 presence in the sport as the Official Entertainment Provider of NASCAR.